 Today’s K–12 educators are focused on ensuring that students at each grade level are well-prepared to enter the workforce or pursue higher education.
 In the state of Colorado, it is our mandate.
 Clearly-defined goals for student learning, along with focused formative and summative assessments and activities that drive mastery of content, are mission-critical in these formative education years.
 Add in the ability to map these learning goals or objectives to state or national standards, and educators are primed with the tools to truly create the conditions needed for student success.

-It’s the ultimate strategy, if you will, that will mitigate the need for remedial courses and deliver college- and career-ready learners into higher education institutions and the world of work.
+It’s the ultimate strategy, if you will, that will mitigate the need for remedial courses and deliver college- and career-ready e-learning higher education institutions and the world of work.
 Or is it?
 With the technology becoming available to truly pursue this strategy, is something missing?

 In an effort to provide the best educational opportunities in Colorado through a quality online learning experience, we at Academy Online High School (AOHS) asked ourselves those very questions.
 Founded in 2008 to serve students from grades 9 -12, AOHS clearly understood the importance of identifying specific learning goals for students and assessing individual achievement against those benchmarks.
 However, what we found missing was some kind of method or mechanism to help facilitate a deeper understanding and assessment of each student’s progress toward each learning goal or objective.
 Inherent in that progression-driven dynamic was also the need to evaluate learners regularly while also delivering the ability to communicate constructive feedback in a more meaningful and impactful manner—and not just to students, but to parents and teachers as well.